nikasimovich/1b20/_projects/object.md

 Check agenda for instagram explorations

 Final print:
-3 prints, 5 × 7 inches each
+2 prints (one denotative, one conotative), 5 × 7 inches each

 ### Due Date